-- The name and departmental affiliation of the Principal Investigator (PI); - The name(s) and departmental affiliation(s) of the Co-PI(s) and others composing the 10 Core Participants; - The lead institution and any other participating institution(s); - Project title: For Traineeship Track proposals, the title should begin with "NRT-DESE:" for projects with a Data-Enabled Science and Engineering theme, or with "NRT:" for projects on a cross-cutting, interdisciplinary theme other than DESE; for Innovations of Graduate Education Track proposals, the title should begin with "NRT-IGE:"; - Synopsis (200-word limit): For Traineeship Track proposals, provide a brief summary of the vision and goals of the proposed training program including a brief description of the interdisciplinary research theme, the main training elements, the integration of the research and training, and the need for the program; for IGE Track proposals, provide a brief description of the graduate education models, approaches, or activities to be piloted and tested, including a brief description of the disciplinary or interdisciplinary needs and/or challenges addressed. - Keywords: For Traineeship Track proposals, include 4-5 keywords that specify the disciplines and/or themes targeted; for IGE Track proposals, include 4-5 keywords that describe the model, approach, and/or activity to be piloted and tested.
+- The name and departmental affiliation of the Principal Investigator (PI); - The name(s) and departmental affiliation(s) of the Co-PI(s) and others composing the 10 Core Participants; - The names(s) of any other participating institutions or organizations; - Project Title: For Traineeship Track proposals, the title must begin with "NRT-DESE:", "NRT-UtB:", "NRT-INFEWS:", for projects targeting the Data-Enabled Science and Engineering, Understanding the Brain, and Nexus of Food, Energy, and Water Systems research areas, respectively.
+Titles for projects addressing another interdisciplinary theme must begin with "NRT:".
+For Innovations of Graduate Education Track proposals, the title must begin with "NRT-IGE:". - Project Synopsis (2500 text-based characters): For Traineeship Track proposals, provide a brief summary of the vision and goals of the proposed training program, including a brief description of the interdisciplinary research theme, the main training elements, the integration of the research and training, and the need for the program; for IGE Track proposals, provide a brief description of the graduate education model(s), approach(es), or activities to be piloted and tested, including a brief description of the disciplinary or interdisciplinary needs and/or challenges addressed. - Keywords: For Traineeship Track proposals, include 4-5 keywords that specify the disciplines and/or themes targeted; for IGE Track proposals, include 4-5 keywords that describe the model, approach, and/or activities to be piloted and tested.